How to Make Buckwheat Cake

 Raw cake batter dripping off a whisk.

-Pour the batter into the pan, then bake at 350 degrees Fahrenheit for 35 minutes (or until a toothpick inserted into the middle of the cake looks clean upon removal).
+Pour the batter into a 9-inch pan lined with parchment paper, then bake the at 350 degrees Fahrenheit for 35 minutes (or until a toothpick inserted into the middle of the cake looks clean upon removal).

 While the cake is baking you can prepare the glaze.
 It’s very easy to make, but if you’re short on time you can serve the cake without the glaze (it’s delicious that way too, just a little less decadent and more of a casual dessert when served without the glaze).